jdq818/jdq818.github.io/index.md

 Here is **Dengqiang JIA (Jayden, 贾灯强)**.<br>

-I am a lecturer in the
+I am a Lecturer of the Faculty of Applied Sciences in Macao Polytechnic Universtiy (MPU).

 Prior to MPU, I have worked on.
 Besides, I was honored to be selected as